 Seedless watermelons are NOT genetically modified.
 They are hybrid watermelons that have been grown in the United States for more than 50 years and are safe and delicious in every way!

 “A seedless watermelon is a sterile hybrid which is created by crossing male pollen for a watermelon, containing 22 chromosomes per cell, with a female watermelon flower with 44 chromosomes per cell.
 When this seeded fruit matures, the small, white seed coats inside contain 33 chromosomes, rendering it sterile and incapable of producing seeds.
-This is similar to the mule, produced by crossing a horse with a donkey.
+This is similar to the mule, produced by naturally crossing a horse with a donkey.
 This process does not involve genetic modification.”

 So there you have it.
 Seedless watermelons are just regular watermelons, albeit a relatively younger relative of the traditional seeded watermelon.
 Despite being the new kid on the block, the seedless watermelon actually outsells its seeded peers by a significant margin.
 According to the National Watermelon Promotion Board, only 16 percent of watermelon sold in grocery stores has seeds.
 In 2003, that number was 43 percent.